Arizona State Route 347

-State Route 347 (SR 347) is a 28.69 mi north-south state highway in Pima and Maricopa counties in Arizona, United statesthat connects Arizona State Route 84 (SR 84]), west of Stanfield with Interstate 10 (I-10) southwest of Chandler.
+State Route 347 (SR 347) is a 28.69 mi long, north-south state highway in central Arizona.
+The route begins at SR 84 and heads north.
+It passes through Maricopa, meeting SR 238.
+The route ends at an interchange with Interstate 10 (I-10) south of Chandler.
 It primarily serves as the major road to Maricopa; much of the road lies within the Gila River Indian Community, with another short stretch through the Ak-Chin Indian Community.
 The road was built in the late 1930s and established as a state highway in the 1990s.
 Most of it is also known as the John Wayne Parkway.
 On average, between 4,000 and 35,000 vehicles use the roadway daily.

 Route description

 The route begins at an intersection with SR 84 west of Stanfield.
-SR 347 then heads northward as John Wayne Parkway, a four-lane expressway, through a desert landscape.
+SR 347 then heads northward as John Wayne Parkway, a four-lane divided highway, through a desert landscape.
 After intersecting Meadowview Road and crossing a canal, SR 347 meets Carefree Place, where a farm appears to the west part of the road.
 At Clayton Road, the east side of the road becomes farmland as well.
 John Wayne Parkway becomes Maricopa Road at Emerald Road and serves as the southwestern boundary of the Ak-Chin Indian Community between Emerald Road and Peters and Nall Road.
-At Peters and Nall Road it enters the reservation for 1 mile before become the dividing line at Steen Road between the City of Maricopa to the east and Ak-Chin to the west.
-Harrah's Ak-Chin Casino and Ak-Chin Circle Entertainment Center sit on the southwest corner of BIA Route 14 - also known as Farrell Rd - and John Wayne Parkway within the community.
-Route 14 ends at SR 347 but continues west as Farrell Rd within the City of Maricopa.
+At Peters and Nall Road it enters the reservation for 1 mi before become the dividing line at Steen Road between the Maricopa proper to the east and Ak-Chin to the west.
+Harrah's Ak-Chin Casino and Ak-Chin Circle Entertainment Center sit on the southwest corner of BIA Route 14 (also known as Farrell Road) and John Wayne Parkway within the community.
+Route 14 ends at SR 347 but continues west as Farrell Road within the Maricopa city limits.
 It is also at this point that road changes names back to John Wayne Parkway.
-The southernmost subdivision in Maricopa - Palo Brea - appears on the east side while the west side is a residential neighborhood on the reservation.
-Continuing on its northerly path, the road fully enters the City of Maricopa past Palo Brea where another subdivisions appears to the highway's west and the Copper Sky Recreational Complex appears on the east.
-Past Bowlin road, subdivisions continue to dot the landscape with empty land near the highway zoned for future commercial use.
-The road then intersects Alterra Parkway/Desert Cedars Drive and Honeycutt Avenue before crossing a Union Pacific Rail Line on an overpass.
+The southernmost subdivision in Maricopa—Palo Brea—appears on the east side while the west side is a residential neighborhood on the reservation.
+Continuing on its northerly path, the road fully enters Maricopa past Palo Brea where another subdivision appears to the highway's west and the Copper Sky Recreational Complex appears on the east.
+Past Bowlin Road, subdivisions continue to dot the landscape with empty land near the highway zoned for future commercial use.
+The road then intersects Alterra Parkway/Desert Cedars Drive and Honeycutt Avenue before crossing a Union Pacific (UP) railroad on an overpass.